InetDaemon

 100 (binary '100' equals decimal '4')

-OK, I know, you're twitching because the result of the two addition operations above visually appear to be the same pattern we all know as decimal ten and decimal one hundred.
+OK, I know, you're twitching because the result of the two addition operations above visually appear to be the same pattern we all know as decimal ten and decimal one hundred, but we're doing binary right now, not decimal.

-The number above is how the computer represents the value of two (10), and four (100).
-The decimal system has the symbols 0-9, but binary only has 0 and 1.
-So each column can only have two possible values.
+The examples above is show how the computer represents the value of two (10), and four (100).
+Binary numbers can only have two possible symbols in each colum, either a 1 or a 0.
 Once you count to one, you have to move to the next column.
 Each column represents two of the column to the right of it.

 Put another way, it could be looked at in terms of powers of two.
 Remember that in binary, each column is worth two of the previous column: